 - With the help of a search parameter, you can find duplicate files based on date, file name, and file type

 However, to find all the duplicated files you need to remember file parameters.
-Additionally, this is really inefficient, or as an Apple user would say not streamlined way to find duplicate files on Mac.
+Additionally, this is really inefficient, or as an Apple user would say not streamlined way to find duplicate files also clear duplicate photos on Mac.

 So, what is the streamlined way to delete all the duplicate files on Mac?
 Remo, one of the best duplicate file remover applications that can automate the entire deleting the duplicate files on the Mac process.